Skip to content

 Herbert Oldfield was a glassworker who specialised in making glass eyes during the late 1800s.
 It's likely that he created these prosthetics from a workshop in his home in the Birmingham Back to Backs.

 At this time, Birmingham was going through an industrial boom, with a large percentage of its inner-city population working in factories.
-Accidents and casualties were common as there was an absence of health and safety laws and the NHS to support these people.
-Those who had lost eyes from injury or through illness would purchase glass replacements from Herbert.
+Accidents and casualties were common as there was an absence of health and safety laws and no National Health Service to support people.
+Those who had lost eyes from injury or through illness would purchase glass replacements from craftsmen like Herbert.

 Immerse yourself in history